paritoshshirodkar/HackHarvard2019/README.md

 ## Presenting Amuse Me a Chrome extension designed to show you memes based on your current webpage!

-We do this by computing the most frequent words from your current webpage, elimiinating the stop words.
+We do this by computing the most frequent words from your current webpage, eliminating the stop words.
 Based on the top 5 words we scrape funny memes and display it in a browser pop-up.